Back to blog

 A worked example: the MOR that disappeared

-One of our customers, Stroco, is an aerospace fastener manufacturer on the Novaria platform.
-They run the financial review every operations leader knows.
-Every Monday morning, site analysts open a 50-tab Excel workbook called the MOR ("Management Operating Review"), spend roughly four hours pulling data from the ERP, cleaning it, dropping it into the workbook.
+One of our customers is an aerospace fastener manufacturer.
+Every Monday morning, site analysts open a 50-tab Excel workbook called the MOR ("Management Operating Review"), spend roughly four hours pulling data from the ERP, cleaning it, and dropping it into the workbook.
 The workbook feeds a PowerBI dashboard.
-The executives open the dashboard and scan for "red," for work orders where the margin came in below plan.
+The executives open the dashboard and scan for "red": work orders where the margin came in below plan.

 Classic legacy stack: data → workbook → dashboard → human scanning for red.

-When the trigger fires, the dimension materializes a single artifact: a Margin Variance canvas for that work order, already populated with the bill of materials, the original quote, the procurement timeline, and the relevant judgment ("copper rose 12% over the quote period; this accounts for ~80% of the variance").
-It tags the procurement lead.
-It cross-references prior similar variances on the same customer.
+We built a Margin Protection dimension.
+Its job, in plain English: worry about gross margin on completed work orders.
+It scans the ERP for any closed work order under plan margin and carries the team's tribal knowledge as judgment patterns.
+When the trigger fires, it materializes a single artifact: a Margin Variance canvas for that work order, already populated with the bill of materials, the original quote, the procurement timeline, and the relevant judgment ("copper rose 12% over the quote period; this accounts for ~80% of the variance").
+It tags the procurement lead and cross-references prior similar variances on the same customer.

 The team got back four hours every Monday.
 They also got something they didn't have before: the variance came with the why attached.
 The "what" had been on the dashboard for years.
 The "why" had been in three people's heads.